mertnacakgedigi/briqup-client/README.md

 - [Milestones](#milestones)

 ## Scope
-Briqup is connecting construcion owners with building material distributors.
+Briqup is connecting construction owners with building material distributors.
 Users are able to create a request for quotation and suppliers are able to offer for these requests.
 An example model would be https://rfq.alibaba.com/rfq.html?spm=a2700.8293689.rfq.dbanner.6bf067afMzV77Y&tracelog=from_pc_home_banner.

 ##### Technologies in play
 - React